phoenixframework/phoenix/guides/authn_authz/scopes.md

 > **Requirement**: This guide expects that you have gone through the [introductory guides](installation.html) and got a Phoenix application [up and running](up_and_running.html).

-A scope is a data structure used to keep information about the current request or session, such as the current user logged in, the organization/company it belongs to, and so on.
+A scope is a data structure used to keep information about the current request or session, such as the current user logged in, the organization/company it belongs to, permissions, and so on.
 Think about it as a container that holds information that is required in the huge majority of pages in your application.
 It can also hold important request metadata, such as IP addresses.

 Scopes also play a very important role in security.
 OWASP (Open Worldwide Application Security Project) lists "Broken access control" as the biggest security risk in web applications.
 That's because most data in an application is not publicly available.
 Instead, it most often belongs to a user, a team, or an organization.
 Therefore, it is extremely important that, when you query the database, your queries, inserts, updates, and deletes are properly scoped to the current user/team/organization.